 Compensation

 Directors will not receive compensation for carrying out their duties as Directors.
-The Board may adopt policies providing for reasonable reimbursement of Directors for expenses incurred in conjunction with carrying out Board responsibilities, such as travel expenses to attend Board meetings or other expenses deemed appropriate by the Board.
+The Board may adopt policies providing for reasonable reimbursement of Directors for expenses deemed appropriate by the Board.

 Transactions with Interested Parties

 No contract or transaction between the Corporation and one or more of its Directors or officers, or between the Corporation and any other corporation, partnership, association or other organization in which one or more of its Directors or officers are directors or have a financial interest, shall be void or voidable solely for this reason, or solely because the Director or officer is present at or participates in the meeting of the Board or committee thereof which authorizes the contract or transaction or solely because his or their votes are counted for such purpose, if: